dsccommunity/xSqlPs/README.md

 * Updated xSqlServerInstall Set-TargetResource to resolve infinite-restart issue reported

+### Unreleased

+* Added the resource xSqlAlias
+* Updated xSqlServerInstall to allow greater control over install paths and alignment to best practices

 ### 1.1.2.0

 * Updated xSQLServerInstall to align with preferred SQL security practices, specifically not adding System account as sysadmin.